Stream-JMX

 sampler.setSchedule(Sampler.JMX_FILTER_ALL, 30000).addListener(new MySampleListener())).run();

-Below is a sample of what MySampleListener
+Below is a sample of what MySampleListener may look like:

 class MySampleListener implements SampleListener {